siloe-project/siloe-project.github.io/docs/index.md

 ---
-title: "SILOE.: The Search for Intelligent Life on Earth"
+title: "SILOE: The Search for Intelligent Life on Earth"
 ---

 Scientists have pointed some of the most advanced technology towards the heavens in the search for intelligent life on other planets.
 So far, however, there is little evidence of intelligence, _even here on Earth_.